mokjaemin/Reservation/README.md

 # Reservation web
-Uploaded webpage for graduation project from PNU and Jaemin, Mok Do not upload modules which is for this page.
+Uploaded webpage for graduation project from PNU and Jaemin, Mok.
+Do not upload modules which is for this page.